 You may also hear this condition called Raynaud's syndrome or Raynaud's disease.

 For most people, Raynaud's is more of a nuisance than a disability.

 What causes Raynaud's phenomenon?

 Often Raynaud's has no known cause.
-This is called primary Raynaud's.
+(This is sometimes called primary Raynaud's.)

 What are the symptoms?